Start My Answer

 Use SoloSuit to respond to debt collectors in 15 minutes.

-The statute of limitations on debt in Georgia
+What is the statute of limitations on debt in Georgia?

-If the statute of limitations has already expired, you need to avoid making any type of payment on the debt.
-If you do, it will restart the clock on the statute of limitations.
+If the statute of limitations has already expired, you should avoid making any type of payment on the debt.
+If you do, it could restart the clock on the statute of limitations.

 “All actions upon open account, or for the breach of any contract not under the hand of the party sought to be charged, or upon any implied promise or undertaking shall be brought within four years after the right of action accrues.”